avivhertzman/dashboards-server/README.md

 # Dashboards-server

-## Code Documintation
+## Code Documentation

 You can find in this [link](https://docs.google.com/document/d/1g5Rtkfnynjrl25uLGr_flklEqyrIvxTm1RpqIHzRZmA/edit?usp=sharing)  documentation containing:
-- project structure
+- Project structure
-- db selection
+- DB selection
-- end-to-end flow chart
+- End-to-end flow chart
-- json schema example
+- Json schema example

 ## Known Bugs
 - Create schema only supports properties defined under the 'properties' field.
 The properties type cannot be of type array and they cannot be nested.
 You can find an example of json schema in the [documentation link](https://docs.google.com/document/d/1g5Rtkfnynjrl25uLGr_flklEqyrIvxTm1RpqIHzRZmA/edit?usp=sharing) under json schema example.